Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Amino Acid Composition Profiles

 \section{Amino Acid Composition Profiles}

-We compared the per-position amino acid frequency profiles of the stored seed sequences and SA-generated sequences for the RRM family (PF00076, Fig.~\ref{fig:aa-freq}).
-We found that the generated ensemble faithfully reproduces the conservation pattern of the family: strongly conserved positions (e.g., the aromatic residues characteristic of the ribonucleoprotein motifs RNP1 and RNP2) retain high frequency in the generated output, while variable positions display a similar breadth of amino acid usage.
-This agreement is consistent with the low KL divergences reported in Table~\ref{tab:results} and shows that the Boltzmann sampling procedure captures not only global amino acid composition but also the position-specific constraints encoded in the seed alignment.
+We compared the per-position amino acid frequency profiles of the stored seed sequences and stochastic attention (SA)-generated sequences for the RNA recognition motif (RRM) family (PF00076, Fig.~\ref{fig:aa-freq}).
+The generated ensemble closely reproduced the conservation pattern of the family: strongly conserved positions (e.g., the aromatic residues characteristic of the ribonucleoprotein motifs RNP1 and RNP2) retained high frequency in the generated output, while variable positions displayed a similar breadth of amino acid usage.
+This agreement is consistent with the low Kullback--Leibler (KL) divergences reported in Table~\ref{tab:results} and indicates that the Boltzmann sampling procedure captures not only global amino acid composition but also the position-specific constraints encoded in the seed alignment.